 Keep a Close Eye on the Gutters

 Gutters and downspouts can easy become clogged over time, even if they have guards intended to keep out debris.
-Regularly inspect and clean gutters thoroughly, paying special attention to elbows and bends in the downspouts.
+Home maintenance of them will require regularly inspecting and cleaning gutters thoroughly, paying special attention to elbows and bends in the downspouts.
 Keep hangers fastened securely and plug any holes or cracks.
 You can also touch up any sections showing signs of rust with rustproof paint.

 Augment Your Heating Unit

 Consider replacing an older or inefficient heating unit with a gas or oil furnace, or a heat pump with a high efficiency rating.
 If your system already is efficient, be sure to inspect it regularly and change filters monthly.
 Consider investing in a smart thermostat that can help save you money by automatically adjusting temperatures at times while you are sleeping or when no one is home.